ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 * Some alarms or abnormal operations, network performance metrics are reported from the network.
-Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the probable cause can be detected based on correlation analysis.
+Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the probable root cause can be detected based on correlation analysis.
 If a network incident is identified, it will be reported to the incident client.
 The impact of network services will be further analyzed and will update the network incident if the network service